 - 15.22.
 Any instructions for terminating a subscription or notification service must be clear and easy to understand and should be readily available to customers. - 15.23.
 Any instructions for terminating a subscription or notification service must not be phrased in such a manner as to result in the customer inadvertently terminating services offered by any other service provider. - 15.24.
 A member may not charge any fee for receiving a service termination request.
 Network fees may still apply. - 15.25.
 If a service termination request received from a customer is unclear, the customer making the request must be provided with sufficient information to be able to terminate any services provided by that member to that customer. - 15.26.
 If a member is unable to immediately act on a service termination request received from a customer, the customer must be informed.
 (Example: "This may take up to 24 hours to be processed.") - 15.27.
-The processing of any service termination request must not be unreasonably delayed and must be honored within two working days (48 hours).
+The processing of any service termination request must not be unreasonably delayed.
+Termination requests submitted to the member in an automated fashion (including via SMS, USSD or the WASPA API) must be honored within 24 hours, and all other termination requests (including email requests) must be honored within two working days (48 hours).